 Yesterday, I chaired an emergency local action committee gold meeting specifically to deal with the outbreak in Leicester.
 Unfortunately, while cases in most parts of the country have fallen since the peak, in Leicester they have continued to rise.
 The seven-day infection rate in Leicester is 135 cases per 100,000 people, which is three times higher than the rate for the next highest city.
 Leicester accounts for about 10% of all positive cases in the country over the past week, and admissions to hospital are between six and 10 per day, rather than about one a day at other trusts.

-Over the past fortnight, we have already taken action to protect people in Leicester: we deployed four mobile testing units and offered extra capacity at the regional test site; and we provided thousands of home testing kits and extra public health capacity to boost the local team.
+Over the past fortnight, we have already taken action to protect people in Leicester: we deployed four mobile testing units and offered extra capacity at the regional test site, and we provided thousands of home testing kits and extra public health capacity to boost the local team.
 This afternoon, I held a further meeting with local leaders, PHE, the JBC, the local resilience forum and my clinical advisers, which was followed by a meeting of the cross-government covid operations committee, chaired by the Prime Minister.
 We have agreed further measures to tackle the outbreak in Leicester.
-First, in addition to the mobile testing units that I mentioned earlier, we will send further testing capability, including opening a walk-in test centre.
+First, in addition to the mobile testing units that I mentioned earlier, we will send further testing capability, including a walk-in test centre.
 Anyone in Leicester with symptoms must come forward for a test.
 Secondly, we will give extra funding to Leicester and Leicestershire councils, to support them to enhance their communications, and ensure those communications are translated into all locally relevant languages.
 Thirdly, through the councils, we will ensure support is available to those who have to self-isolate.
 Fourthly, we will work with the workplaces that have seen clusters of cases to implement more stringently the covid-secure guidance.

 Given the growing outbreak in Leicester, we cannot recommend that the easing of the national lockdown, set to take place on 4 July, happens in Leicester.
 Having taken clinical advice on the actions necessary, and discussed them with the local team in Leicester, and Leicestershire, we have made some difficult but important decisions.
 We have decided that from tomorrow non-essential retail will have to close and, as children have been particularly impacted by this outbreak, schools will also need to close from Thursday, although they will stay open for vulnerable children and children of critical workers, as they have done throughout.
 Unfortunately, the clinical advice is that the relaxation of shielding measures due on 6 July cannot now take place in Leicester.

 We recommend that people in Leicester stay at home as much as they can, and we recommend against all but essential travel to, from and within Leicester.
 We will monitor closely adherence to social distancing rules and take further steps if that is necessary.
 The more people follow the rules, the faster we will get control of this virus and get Leicester back to normal.
 We will keep all these local measures under review and will not keep them in place any longer than is necessary.
-We will review whether we can release any measures in two weeks’ time.
+We will review whether we can relax any measures in two weeks’ time.

 These Leicester-specific measures will apply not just to the city of Leicester but to the surrounding conurbation —including, for example, Oadby, Birstall and Glenfield.
 I know that this is a worrying time for people living in Leicester, and I want them to know that they have our full support.
 We do not take these decisions lightly but do so with the interests of the people of Leicester in our hearts.
 I want everyone in Leicester to know that we have taken every one of these decisions to protect them from this terrible virus.
 We must control this virus.
 We must keep people safe.